-For October–December 2016, high streamflows are more likely at 94 locations across Australia.
-Near median and low flows are expected at 17 and 10 locations respectively, mainly along the southwest and northeast coasts.
-More than two-thirds of locations across Australia have moderate to high forecast skill for this time of year.
-Locations with high skill are spread across the country with the main concentration in the southeast of the mainland.
-Many locations in the southern half of the country have moderate skill.
-Forecasts have not been issued for 26 locations due to very low model skill or missing observed data.
+For February–April 2017, near-median and high streamflows are more likely at 30 and 29 locations respectively, mainly along the east coast and northern Australia.
+Low flows are expected at 27 locations.
+Almost half of locations have moderate to high forecast skill for this time of year, these are mostly in the southern part of the country.
+Forecasts have not been issued for 35 locations due to very low model skill or missing observed data.
 We suggest using the observed climatology for these locations.

 Use the map below to zoom and pan to view the forecast locations.
 Zoom in to view pie chart tercile forecasts, and then click on a pie chart to go directly to the latest forecast.

 Note: The locations on the map are either site-based forecasts or total catchment inflow forecasts.
 Site information provides details on which locations are site-based or total inflow forecasts.
 For more details about how the pie chart forecasts are displayed go to the Frequently Asked Questions.